 Look at it this way: What happens when you dedicate just one year to your craft?
 As a general rule of thumb, not only do you become more proficient & skilled as an artist, but you learn what you like and what you don’t like, as well as what makes you happy!
 If you work with polymer clay as your main medium, I challenge you in 2019 to join us!
 All you have to do is to start and finish one project a week.
-Last year (2018) a group of talented and inspired polymer clay artists joined together and committed to making no less than one polymer clay item a week.
-(Come see what we created in the FaceBook Group).
-Many succeeded and many finished, honed their talents, tried new things, and as a result GREW in their love for polymer clay.
+Last year, Denise Osborne decided to make one ornament a week to send to the CFRainbowTree, and several other charities including Bottles of Hope.
+Many succeeded and many finished, perfected their skills, tried new things, and as a result grew in their love for polymer clay.
 Even if they didn’t complete all 52 weeks, they completed more weeks than if they hadn’t entered the challenge at all.

 How to Pick Your Challenge Theme: